EGR304-2025-F-101/team101.github.io/docs/03-User-Needs-and Benchmarking.md

 ## Introduction
 The purpose of this assignment is to identify user needs from benchmarking competitive devices and to distill those needs into a weighted set of design objectives.

-Our group is designing a **Water-Efficient Lawn Watering System**.
-We aim to help **homeowners, renters, and community members** who want to maintain healthy lawns and landscaping while minimizing **water usage, cost, and environmental impact**.
+Our group is designing a Water-Efficient Lawn Watering System.
+We aim to help homeowners, renters, and community members who want to maintain healthy lawns and landscaping while minimizing water usage, cost, and environmental impact.

 ## Benchmarking Competitive Products
 ---
 ### Product 1: Rachio Gen 3 Smart Sprinkler Controller (8-Zone)
 **Price:** $229.99
 **Vendor:** Amazon / Rachio Official